NrgXnat/xnat-jupyterhub-image/README.md

      JH_XNAT_PASSWORD:
    ```

-   You will also need to supply a service token for XNAT to use with JupyterHub and a password for JupyterHub to use
+   You will also need to create a service token for XNAT to use with JupyterHub and create a password for JupyterHub to
-   with XNAT.
+   use with XNAT.
+Supplies these to JupyterHub here.
+Save these for later, you will need them to configure the JupyterHub
+   plugin in the XNAT UI.

 3. Initiate a Docker swarm if you are not already on one.
 Otherwise, make sure you are on a master node.
     ```shell
     docker swarm init
     ```

-4. Start JupyterHub:
+4. Start JupyterHub on a master node:
     ```shell
     docker stack deploy -c docker-stack.yml jupyterhub
     ```